LSURice/program-website/people.md

 top-p2="
 Dr. Maulana received a BS in Crop Science from Bunda College of Agriculture in Malawi.
-After working as breeder in Malwai he obtained a MS and PhD in Plant Breeding and Genetics from Kansas State University.
+After working as breeder in Malawi, he obtained a MS and PhD in Plant Breeding and Genetics from Kansas State University.
 At KSU, he studied cold tolerance and prediction for sorghum hybrid performance.
-Most recently, he worked as a postdoctoral researcher in the Small Grains Breeding Lab at Noble Research Institute developing genomic selection models and an image-based phenotyping platform for abiotic stress."
+Most recently, as a postdoctoral researcher in the Small Grains Breeding Lab at the Noble Research Institute, he developed genomic selection models and an image-based phenotyping platform for abiotic stress."
 %}